Wyoming hunt Planner

 Hunt Type Total Quota First choice Applicants First choice odds

-Topography and Vegetation: This area is primarily the sagebrush uplands east of the Snake River.
+Topography and Vegetation: This area is primarily sagebrush uplands east of the Snake River.
 The river terrace is made up of steep rocky hillsides of sagebrush with some small drainages of cottonwoods.
 There are some small areas of spruce/fir forest.

 Additional Hunting Opportunities: None